psampietri/onboarding-tool/README.md

 1.  **Database Setup**:
     -   Make sure you have PostgreSQL installed and running.
-    -   Create a new database (e.g., `onboarding_db`).
+    -   Create a new database.
-    -   Run the SQL script located in `/backend/shared/config/schema.sql` to create the necessary tables.
+    -   Run the schema file located at `backend/database/schema.sql` to create the necessary tables.
-    -   Update the database connection details in the `.env` files within each backend service directory if they differ from the defaults.
+    -   Update the `.env` file in each backend service with your database credentials.

 2.  **Install All Dependencies**:
     -   A helper script is provided to install all `npm` dependencies for the backend and frontend at once.